SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Maybe you’ve grown accustomed to that bright yellow shelf in the produce section.
 The banana rack that sells these delicious tropical fruits which is full each and every week.

-We are moving into an age where growing food, the yield, and the shipping process is all going to be affected by the changing world around us.
+We are moving into an age where growing food, the yield, and the shipping process are all going to be affected by the changing world around us.

 We may not always have that massive section at the supermarket to pull fresh bananas from.
 Let’s hedge our bets and learn how to dehydrate bananas.